VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="emergencies"></a>Emergencies

 While we donâ€™t expect any serious problems, if you should see anything that requires our immediate attention, please feel free to contact our organizing team through the #emergencies channel on slack, or call us at (505) 484-2252.
 For extreme circumstances, call Vanderbilt Police Department at (615) 322-2745.
 If someone is hurt, please call 911.

+# <a name="scavenger-hunt"></a>Scavenger Hunt

+This year, we have a scavenger hunt!
+The winners will win special prizes.
+Here's a hint to get you started.

+_I have no beginning, I have no end,<br>
+Below a spiral of ascension, to me you descend.<br>
+Before the Wond'ry was even created, deep beneath the hard ground I waited.<br>
+A colossal fruit loop I may bring to mind,<br>
+and behind me, the first clue to the hunt will you find._

 <br>